 In the Firebug interface, go to the HTML tab.
 You will then be able to inspect the different elements of the CakeMail interface.
 On the right side of the Firebug interface, you will be able to see the different CSS classes for the selected element.
 Using these classes will allow you to further customize your interface in Settings > Your site branding > CSS.

-To learn more about Cascading Style Sheets. you can visit http://www.w3schools.com/css/default.asp
+To learn more about Cascading Style Sheets, you can visit W3Schools CSS Tutorial.

-You can learn more about branding your CakeMail interface in our support knowledgebase.
+You can also learn more about branding your CakeMail interface in our support knowledgebase.